 In determining the elements of compensation, we consider various measures of company and industry performance including stockholder's return, debt levels, revenues, cash flow, capital expenditures, reserves of oil and gas, costs and other measures discussed herein.
 We may from time to time retain an independent compensation consulting firm to assist the committee in evaluating the executive compensation program.
-We did not retain a consultant with respect to determining 2009 compensation.
+We retained Mercer Consulting, an independent compensation consultant, with respect to determining 2010 compensation.
+Mercer Consulting is independent of us and has no relationship with us other than assisting the compensation committee with executive compensation practices.